seraageldin/CICD-Simple-Project/README.md

 The best approach is to configure passwordless sudo for the Jenkins user, so sudo commands do not require a password during automation.
 Here’s how to do it

+to overwrite the data in the volume for the old container docker cp /var/lib/jenkins/workspace/project-w-pipeline/index.html cont_1:/usr/local/apache2/htdocs/index.html note that you need to stop the container and run it again docker stop cont_1 docker start cont_1

+hence you will see the new index file displayed to your website

 sudo visudo
 Add the following line at the end of the file jenkins ALL=(ALL) NOPASSWD: ALL